zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_apple.md

    > Use `transcodingEnabled` to set whether transcoding is enabled or not.

-3. The host in a channel cans the `removePublishStreamUrl` method to remove a media stream from the CDN live broadcast.
+3. The host in a channel calls the `removePublishStreamUrl` method to remove a media stream from the CDN live broadcast.

 When the state of media streams pushed to the CDN changes, SDK triggers the `rtmpStreamingStateChangedtoState` callback to report current state of pushing streams to the local host.
 The local host can troubleshoot with the error code when exceptions occur.